Code of Conduct

 - The value of a gift or entertainment must always be reasonable and must not raise the question of any resulting obligation on the part of the recipient to perform a particular act or make a particular decision.

-- No benefits of any kind may be offered to government officials without the prior approval of your supervisor.
+- No benefits of any kind may be offered to government officials without the prior approval of their supervisor.

 Our digital systems and various communication technologies are provided to our employees for business purposes only and must be handled with care.
 Private use of software provided and/or owned by Knick is prohibited unless explicitly permitted.
 Copying software and/or data from Knick IT systems for private purposes is also prohibited, as is the installation of private or unlicensed software on company-owned hardware.